andrew/ultimate-awesome/README.md

 - [awesome-rxjs](https://github.com/ichpuchtli/awesome-rxjs) - A collection of awesome RxJS resources.
 - [awesome-devcontainers](https://github.com/manekinekko/awesome-devcontainers) - A curated list of awesome tools and resources about dev containers for common programming languages and technology stacks to boost your developer productivity 🚀.
 - [awesome-database-design](https://github.com/sujeet-agrahari/awesome-database-design) - :zap: A collection of resources and tutorials to design a better database schema.
+- [awesome-surreal](https://github.com/surrealdb/awesome-surreal) - A curated list of SurrealDB resources, tools, utilities, and applications.
 - [awesome-computer-graphics](https://github.com/waitin2010/awesome-computer-graphics) - A curated list of awesome computer graphics. .
 - [awesome-self-supervised-learning-for-graphs](https://github.com/SXKDZ/awesome-self-supervised-learning-for-graphs) - A curated list for awesome self-supervised learning for graphs.
+- [awesome-appimage](https://github.com/AppImage/awesome-appimage) - Lovingly crafted AppImage tools and resources .
 - [awesome-appimage](https://github.com/AppImageCommunity/awesome-appimage) - Lovingly crafted AppImage tools and resources .
 - [awesome-kgqa](https://github.com/BshoterJ/awesome-kgqa) - A collection of some materials of knowledge graph question answering.
 - [awesome-public-real-time-datasets](https://github.com/bytewax/awesome-public-real-time-datasets) - A list of publicly available datasets with real-time data maintained by the team at bytewax.io.
 - [awesome-point-cloud-place-recognition](https://github.com/kxhit/awesome-point-cloud-place-recognition) - A list of papers about point cloud based place recognition, also known as loop closure detection in SLAM (processing).
 - [awesome-books](https://github.com/marmotedu/awesome-books) - 📚 集合各类精品 IT 技术书籍，方便大家进行学习，也会推荐一些书，定期更新，长期维护！.
-- [awesome-surreal](https://github.com/surrealdb/awesome-surreal) - A curated list of SurrealDB resources, tools, utilities, and applications.
 - [awesome-learning-resources](https://github.com/csr632/awesome-learning-resources) - 收集最优质的学习资料。专治“学习资料不足恐惧症”。.
 - [awesome-rtc-hacking](https://github.com/EnableSecurity/awesome-rtc-hacking) - A list of awesome resources related to security and hacking of VoIP, WebRTC and VoLTE.
 - [awesome-storybook](https://github.com/lauthieb/awesome-storybook) - A collection of awesome resources about @storybookjs ecosystem 🎨.